misfist/misfist.com/wp-content/plugins/explanatory-dictionary/README.txt

 This plugin is used when there are some words, words expressions or sentences to be explained in the posts or pages of your wordpress blog.
 It will help the visitors to read the explanations of the words (words expressions, sentences) you need via tooltips.
 It can also be used as a glossary.

 = Contact =
-In case of suggestions or improvements please contact EXED at service@exed.nl, or through the GitHub repository (see below).
+In case of suggestions or improvements please contact EXED at service@exed.nl.

 = More information =
 Read the following items for more information:

-* Follow EXED internet on [Facebook](https://www.facebook.com/EXEDInternet), [Twitter](https://twitter.com/exedinternet) and our [blog](http://blog.exed.nl) *(Dutch only)*
+* Follow EXED internet on [Facebook](https://www.facebook.com/MixComMediaGroup), [Twitter](https://twitter.com/MixComMedia) and our [blog](https://mixcom.nl/blog) *(Dutch only)*
-* Other WordPress Plugins by EXED internet. - http://profiles.wordpress.org/exed-internet/
+* Other WordPress Plugins by EXED internet - http://profiles.wordpress.org/exed-internet/
-* EXED internet official website - [http://www.exed.nl](http://www.exed.nl?utm_source=wordpress&utm_medium=social%2Bmedia)
+* EXED internet official website - [https://mixcom.nl/online](https://mixcom.nl/online?utm_source=wordpress&utm_medium=social%2Bmedia)

+Special thanks to [Ruben Sargsyan](http://profiles.wordpress.org/s_ruben/) for the initial set-up of the plugin

 == Installation ==